 The conspiracy theory, which revolves around an anonymous account known as “Q,” started on far-right message board 4chan, later moving to fellow far-right message board 8chan, which has since relaunched as 8kun.
 (Beyond the QAnon conspiracy theory, 8chan/8kun has been linked to multiple instances of white supremacist terrorism, including the 2019 massacre in El Paso, TX.)

 The “Q” account’s claim -- and the conspiracy theory's premise -- is that President Donald Trump was working with then-special counsel Robert Mueller to take down the president’s perceived enemies, the “deep state,” and pedophiles.
 Multiple adherents to the conspiracy theory have been tied to acts of violence, including multiple murders and an attempted kidnapping, and an FBI field office released a memo in May that listed QAnon as a potential domestic terrorism threat.

 Below is a list of 2020 congressional candidates (by alphabetical order of their last name) who have endorsed or given credence to the conspiracy theory or promoted QAnon content.

 Dan Belcher (Oklahoma)

 Dan Belcher is a Republican candidate running in Oklahoma’s 5th Congressional District.
-The candidate has repeatedly tweeted the QAnon hashtag and the QAnon slogan “Where we go one, we go all,” often abbreviated as “WWG1WGA.”
+The candidate has repeatedly tweeted the QAnon hashtag and the QAnon slogan.
 At the end of his campaign launch video that he posted on social media, Belcher had the QAnon slogan under his campaign logo and even said the slogan out loud.
 His Twitter account has also posted graphics for his campaign featuring the slogan and a white rabbit, likely a reference to “follow the white rabbit,” another phrase used among QAnon supporters.
 His campaign Facebook page also posted “The Storm Is Upon Us,” a reference to a belief among QAnon supporters that Trump’s political enemies will be arrested and tried in military tribunals.

 Michael Bluemling (Florida)

 Michael Bluemling is a Republican candidate running in Florida’s 21st Congressional District.
 The candidate has tweeted the hashtag “#Q” and other hashtags associated with “TheStorm,” another reference to the QAnon conspiracy theory.
 He has also endorsed the debunked Pizzagate conspiracy theory.